wxcctechsummit/holcct2107/labslive/lab1.md

 ### 1. Verify that your users are ready to login

+> **Note:** Please Check the `Site` that the user admin1pod__@email.carehybrid.com is assigned to.
+And create the `Team_CiscoLive` under the right Site.

+- If you would like to Create a Team, create the Team under that Site - and assign the Team to the Agent.
+- `Agent` > `Site` relationship cannot be changed.
+So all teams will need to be created under the same site.
 - With the steps outlined in the previous lab and recap above, you should now be able to login to the agent desktop.

+> Only teams that are in the same site of the Agent will be visible to assign to the agent.

 ### 2. Verify your inbound numbers are correctly setup on Calling